Join Beams for Dovetail

 Geometry To Extend A Beam

-For instance, an angle cut through the beam gives more area of weld.
+An angle cut through the beam gives more area of weld.
 Yes, that means more area affected, but it can also mean spreading it out.
-Unlike the conclusion in the video, I will argue that in practice, the Geometry we choose matters.
+Unlike the conclusion in the video, I will argue that in practice, the geometry we choose does matter.

-Another aspect which seems important for failures: Notice the direction of the forces.
+Another important aspect in failures is the direction of forces.
 For a beam in bending, the forces are along the beam, parallel, if you will, to the length of the beam.
-When you extend a beam, or join a beam, we generally like to avoid welds that are perpendicular to the direction of the forces.
-The discussion about halfway through this article from Mechanical Elements about welding things to trailer beams covers this concept in detail.
+When extending or joining a beam, we generally want to avoid welds that are perpendicular to the direction of the forces.
+The discussion about halfway through the article from Mechanical Elements about welding things to trailer beams covers this concept in detail.

-In the simple case, like in the video introduction image, cutting straight across the top of the beam.
-Even though the angle is through, the side of the beam has less of an effect in spreading the stress load.
+In the simple case of the video introduction image, the beam is cut at an angle (looking at the side), but straight across the top.
 (Cut 2 below.)
-If the angle cut is the opposite direction (Cut 3 below), or even better as a compound angle (Cut 4 below), the spread of the weld effect is greater.
+Unfortunately, an angled side of the beam has less of an effect for spreading the stress load.
+If the angle cut is the opposite direction (Cut 3 below), or even better as a compound angle (Cut 4 below), the effect of spreading the weld is greater.

 In the image, from left to right: 1.
 Straight cut; 2.
-Angled cut (looking at a side view); 3.
-Angle cut (looking from a top view); 4.
-Compound Angle (angle cut from both top and side views).
+Angle cut (side view); 3.
+Angle cut (top view); 4.
+Compound angle cut (angled both top and side views).

 1. A Straight Cut minimizes the cut perimeter, and therefore minimizes the weld length.
-At the point to join beams, all the weld is in the same plane of beam bending action.
+At the point to join beams, all the weld is in the same plane, perpendicular to the forces of beam bending action.
+(Worst case.)

 3. Top View Angle Cut has more surface area for weld along the top and bottom surfaces, therefore it spreads the stress at the weld more.
 Yes, there is more heat affected area, so it is a bit of a toss up as to how much the strength will increase over the straight cut.
 However, to extend a beam, this is stronger.
 (Assuming good welds.)